k-plusplus/timers-uart-adc/README.md

 # timers uart adc
- This interfaces an atmega328pb via modifying timers, uart module, and adc module
+ This interfaces an `atmega328pb` via modifying `timers`, `uart module`, and `adc` module This project is done for an Embedded Systems class